TakenPilot/gulp-group-concat/readme.md

   .pipe(gulp.dest('dest'));
 ```

-##Filters files that do not match any file globs.
+##Filter files that do not match any file glob

 ###Example: